 To find this information, you have to do a driving history search.

 Have you ever searched for criminal records?
 Was it a difficult process?
-Was your search online or did you make a phone call to the courthouse? was the information you recieved correct?
+Was your search online or did you make a phone call to the courthouse?
+Was the information you received correct?
 There are many reasons that folks search for criminal records, and your account could help other people that are in the same situation.